eirikeg1/dribbling-detection-algorithm/README.md

 * Refer to the official [SoccerNet website](https://www.soccer-net.org/) for more information about soccernet and their challenges/datasets

 # Setup
+The setup is described for ubuntu based systems

 ## Configurations
 Adjust paths, parallelism, and other runtime parameters in ```config.toml```.